 The FOSC must choose the best method from available response tools in any incident.
 The physical recovery and removal of oil is the preferred cleanup technique.
 Under certain conditions, however, chemical agents can be an effective tool.
-There are pre-approved solidifiers in Region 5 (RCP Oil Spill

-Solidifier Preapproval) Annex and if chemical use is considered, the RCP guidelines are intended to aid the FOSC in making a decision.
+There are no pre-approved uses of chemical agents in the Great Lakes.
+If chemical use is considered, the RCP guidelines are intended to aid the FOSC in making a decision.
+[Link to RCPs]